Sail the undiscovered frontier from Ternate to Bitung and discover rare species, remote cultures, and remarkable corals.

 After breakfast, you go ashore to a remote village and meet the local people as they invite us into their village to share in their way of life. you also go for a walk in the nearby forest on the lookout for birds.

-You snorkel a local reef before you head north, stopping off en route for another snorkel and a swim towards the end of the day before the crew throw us a final beach BBQ, where you dance and sing into the night under the stars next to a roaring bonfire.
+You snorkel a local reef before you head north, stopping off en route for another snorkel and a swim towards the end of the day before the crew throws us a final beach BBQ, where you dance and sing into the night under the stars next to a roaring bonfire.

 Waking up just off the coast near the Tasikoki Rescue Centre, you go ashore and have a short tour of the impressive facilities at this NGO and hear all about their conservation programme and also have the chance to see orangutan, cockatoos, sun bears, monkeys, and other endangered wildlife.